bitjson/bch-zce/readme.md

 Other potential alternatives which have been proposed for networks like Bitcoin Cash include:

-- [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network) – a payment channel network which offers similar finality as ZCEs (but requires previous setup transactions, channel liquidity between payer and payee, and a constantly-online service to monitor for fraud).
+- [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network) – a payment channel network which offers similar finality as ZCE-secured transactions (but requires previous setup transactions, channel liquidity between payer and payee, and a constantly-online service to monitor for fraud).
 - [Avalanche](https://www.avalabs.org/whitepapers) – a secondary consensus layer in which a set of recent miners settles disputes between conflicting transactions.
 (Though no public proposal exists for applying the Avalanche protocol to a bitcoin-like Proof-of-Work network.)

 ## Stakeholders & Statements